PushpakJagtap/Pushpak_Website/content/publication/J-4/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "_IEEE International Advance Computing Conference (IACC)_"
+publication = "_Automatica_"
 # publication_short = "In *ACC*"

 # Abstract and optional shortened version.
-# abstract = "This paper compares the performance of conventional adaptive network based fuzzy inference system (ANFIS) network and extreme-ANFIS on regression problems.
-ANFIS networks incorporate the explicit knowledge of the fuzzy systems and learning capabilities of neural networks.
-The proposed new learning technique overcomes the slow learning speed of the conventional learning techniques like neural networks and support vector machines (SVM) without sacrificing the generalization capability.
-The structure of extreme-ANFIS network is similar to the conventional ANFIS which combines the fuzzy logic's qualitative approach and neural network's adaptive capability.
-As in the case of extreme learning machines (ELM), the first layer parameters of the proposed learning machine are not tuned.
-Performance on two regression problems shows that extreme-ANFIS provides better generalization capability and faster learning speed."
+# abstract = "In this paper, we provide for the first time an automated, correct-by-construction, controller synthesis scheme for a class of infinite dimensional stochastic systems, namely, retarded jump-diffusion systems.
+First, we construct finite abstractions approximately bisimilar to non-probabilistic retarded systems corresponding to the original systems having some stability property, namely, incremental input-to-state stability.
+Then, we provide a result on quantifying the distance between output trajectory of the obtained finite abstraction and that of the original retarded jump-diffusion system in a probabilistic setting.
+Using the proposed result, one can refine the control policy synthesized using finite abstractions to the original systems while providing guarantee on the probability of satisfaction of high-level requirements.
+Moreover, we provide sufficient conditions for the proposed notion of incremental stability in terms of the existence of incremental Lyapunov functions which reduce to some matrix inequalities for the linear systems.
+Finally, the effectiveness of the proposed results is illustrated by synthesizing a controller regulating the temperatures in a ten-room building modelled as a delayed jump-diffusion system."
 # Is this a selected publication? (true/false)
 featured = false